Component 3: Cognitive Assessment

-The AOBPa offers OCC Written Exams in the primary specialties of Anatomic Pathology and Laboratory Medicine and the subspecialty of Forensic Pathology.
+The AOBPa offers OCC Exams in the primary specialties of Anatomic Pathology and Laboratory Medicine and the subspecialty of Forensic Pathology.
 Each OCC exam includes a written and practical section.
-Exams are offered twice each year, generally in the spring and fall.
+Exams are offered once each year, usually in the fall at OMED.

 Diplomates are eligible to take the OCC exam within three years of their certificate’s expiration date.
 For physicians holding time-dated certification, failure to successfully complete the OCC process will result in the loss of certification when their current certification expires.

 The table below outlines the content areas covered by the exam.

 |Gastrointestinal (includes GI tract, liver, pancreas, gallbladder)||22%|

 |Genitourinary (includes male reproductive)||6%|